How to do bank reconciliation

 Investigate the cause and update your records with the correct details.

-Bank statement shows something that's not in your business books?
+Your bank statement shows something that's not in your business books

 This usually happens when: